lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 ## Mipmapping

 Mipmaps are a sequence of lower scale versions of an original image frequently used in textures.
-They are used to increase performance, higher resolution images are used when the objects are close to the camera an lower resolution ones are used when the object is far away.
+They are used to increase performance, higher resolution images are used when the objects are close to the camera and lower resolution ones are used when the object is far away.
 Each of those versions is power of two smaller than the previous version.

 The following image shows a mipmap image (obtained from the [Wikipedia]([File:MipMap Example STS101.jpg - Wikipedia](https://en.wikipedia.org/wiki/File:MipMap_Example_STS101.jpg)), Created by [en:User:Mulad](https://en.wikipedia.org/wiki/User:Mulad) based on [File:ISS from Atlantis - Sts101-714-016.jpg](https://commons.wikimedia.org/wiki/File:ISS_from_Atlantis_-_Sts101-714-016.jpg)).